VeteaJacot/RepIdent/README.md

    -p : set path to the folder from which vcf files will be searched for (in a recursive way) for analysis (default = ~/)

    -v : set identity calculation mode (default = 3) (1: count number of identical variants in all replicates for each position ; 2: count number of identical variants in all replicates in a region of ten nucleotides around each position ; 3: compute mean identity of all variants in all replicates for each position)

+   -f : write detailed results in 'report.txt' file as nested tuples containing the positions of variants encountered for each replicate of each sample, and the identity values computed between replicates

 Example data is included for testing purposes ("Data" folder) with no licence attached.
 The python and bash script files are distributed under an MIT licence.